masamasaowl/Vyomanaut/README.md

-Uber doesn't drive the cars (devices store the data) Uber doesn't own the roads (internet is the network) Uber connects riders to drivers and tracks everything That's exactly what your backend does for data chunks and devices
+Uber doesn't drive the cars (devices store the data) Uber doesn't own the roads (internet is the network) Uber connects riders to drivers and tracks everything That's exactly what our backend does for data chunks and devices
 ```

     # 🎯 10 Core Functionalities of Backend